Chapter 17.35

 4. Any destruction of the pier and float in which over sixty (60) percent of the replacement value of the pier and float has been destroyed.

 G. Defective Piers.
-Upon learning that any pier is in a defective or dangerous condition, the Harbor Resources Manager shall immediately so notify the owner or other person having charge of the same in writing, requiring such person or persons to immediately repair it or to put up barriers to prevent persons from going upon it.
-If such person shall fail or neglect to do so, the Harbor Resources Manager may place barriers as necessary for the protection of the public and charge the cost thereof to such person, and it shall be a violation of this title for any person to interfere with any such barrier.
+Upon learning that any pier is in a defective or dangerous condition, the Public Works Director shall immediately notify the owner or other person having charge of the same in writing, requiring such person or persons to immediately repair it or to put up barriers to prevent persons from going upon it.
+If such person fails or neglects to do so, the Public Works Director may place barriers, as necessary, for the protection of the public and charge the cost thereof to such person.
+It shall be a violation of this title for any person to interfere with any such barrier.

 17.35.030 Bayward Location of Piers and Floats.